How To Identify the Early Signs of Dry Rot

 Dry rot, or Serpula Lacrymans, is a term used to describe a unique type of wood rot that occurs in damp timber despite its misleading name.
 Dry rot is the most serious form of fungal wood decay as it attacks the parts of timber that provide strength.

-• White with yellowing fungal growths.
+- White with yellowing fungal growths.

-• Sunken wood anr any shrinkage.
+- Sunken wood and any shrinkage.

-• Darkening cracks in wood.
+- Darkening cracks in lumber.

-• Large flat mushroom shaped growths can grow on both infected wood and plaster / paintwork.
+- Large flat mushroom-shaped growths can grow on both infected wood and plaster/paintwork.

 The different types of damp